ArbDoge AI Price Tops $0.0000 on Major Exchanges (AIDOGE)

-ArbDoge AI (AIDOGE) traded up 6.1% against the U.S. dollar during the 1 day period ending at 20:00 PM ET on October 24th.
-One ArbDoge AI token can currently be purchased for approximately $0.0000 or 0.00000000 BTC on major exchanges.
-ArbDoge AI has a market capitalization of $65.81 million and $6.29 million worth of ArbDoge AI was traded on exchanges in the last 24 hours.
-Over the last week, ArbDoge AI has traded down 2.1% against the U.S. dollar.
+ArbDoge AI (AIDOGE) traded down 7.7% against the dollar during the one day period ending at 15:00 PM Eastern on October 31st.
+One ArbDoge AI token can currently be purchased for $0.0000 or 0.00000000 BTC on major exchanges.
+In the last week, ArbDoge AI has traded 9.5% lower against the dollar.
+ArbDoge AI has a market capitalization of $58.77 million and approximately $4.72 million worth of ArbDoge AI was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.